ArthurClemens/mod_bulk_commands/README.md

 Select one or more items from the list, then perform an action.
 Implemented commands:

 * Delete
-* Set state: published, featured, protected
+* Change state attributes: published, featured, protected

 ## Checks